EGI-Federation/documentation/content/en/users/dev-env/notebooks/sharing/_index.md

 ![Authorize access](notebooks-authorize-access.png)

-Once you accept and authorize, will be able to collaborate on the existing server.
+Once you accept and authorize, you will be able to collaborate on the existing server.

-### Controlling access to the server
+### Managing invitations

 You can see IDs of all users who accepted your invitation and time when they did from the User sharing menu.
 Click the Refresh button or re-open the user sharing